ciaralynch72/destination_unknown/README.md

 8. If the answer is yes the game restarts.
 If the answer is no then the game ends.

 ## Site Owner Goals
-- To create an app that would simple an easy to use
+- To create an app that would be simple and easy to use for anyone 8+
 - To give the user clear instructions on how to play
 - To provide a clean and logical interface that would have players return to play again
 - For the user to have fun and share it with friends